qiyfoundation/Qiy-Scheme/Binding Individual Rights.md

 ## 5 Removal of data

-Whenever I wish, and on the condition that my [Data](Definitions.md#data) should not be preserved under existing law or regulation, my [Data](Definitions.md#data) is deleted upon my request.
-In all cases, [Data](Definitions.md#data) which are no longer required are to be removed after a period of 6 months.
+Whenever I wish, and on the condition that my data should not be preserved under existing law or regulation, my data is deleted upon my request.
+In all cases, data which are no longer required are to be removed after a period of 6 months.

 ## 6 Security Policy

-Each [Relying Party](Definitions.md#relying-party) and / or [Data Provider](Definitions.md#data-provider) that uses my [Data](Definitions.md#data) or makes my [Data](Definitions.md#data) available has an adequate security policy implemented, according the requirements imposed by the [Global Authority](Definitions.md#global-authority).
+Each Relying Party and / or Data Provider that uses my data or makes my data available has an adequate security policy implemented, according the requirements imposed by the Global Authority.

 ## 7 Privacy statement Relying Parties and Data Providers

-[Relying Parties](Definitions.md#relying-party) and [Data Providers](Definitions.md#data-provider) accept that the [Qiy Trust Principles](Definitions.md#qiy-trust-principles) take precedence over existing or future own privacy statements and that the provisions of these statements that are inconsistent with the [Qiy Trust Network](Definitions.md#qiy-trust-network) and this Charter will be considered void.
+Relying Parties and Data Providers accept that the Qiy Trust Principles take precedence over existing or future own privacy statements and that the provisions of these statements that are inconsistent with the Qiy Trust Framework and this Charter will be considered void.

 ## 8 Complaints and disputes

 ### a.
 Complaints and disputes

-In the event of a complaint or dispute, the first contact is the [Relying Party](Definitions.md#relying-party) or [Data Provider](Definitions.md#data-provider).
-If this does not lead to a satisfactory solution, the complaint or dispute may be submitted to the [Regional Scheme Authority](Definitions.md#regional-scheme-authority) (for now: [Qiy Foundation](Definitions.md#qiy-foundation)).
-Each [Relying Party](Definitions.md#relying-party) and / or [Data Provider](Definitions.md#data-provider) has a clear section on its website where I can go with my complaints and disputes.
+In the event of a complaint or dispute, the first contact is the Relying Party or Data Provider.
+If this does not lead to a satisfactory solution, the complaint or dispute may be submitted to the Regional Scheme Authority (for now: Qiy Foundation).
+Each Relying Party and / or Data Provider has a clear section on its website where I can go with my complaints and disputes.

 ### b.
-Disputes Commission
+Disputes Committee

-When the [Regional Scheme Authority](Definitions.md#regional-scheme-authority) does not resolve the complaint or dispute to my satisfaction, the complaint or dispute may be submitted to the [Disputes Commission](Definitions.md#disputes-commission).
+When the Regional Scheme Authority does not resolve the complaint or dispute to my satisfaction, the complaint or dispute may be submitted to the Disputes Committee.